Comando G

 Spain

-Comando G Viticultores was founded by Daniel Gómez Landi and Fernando Garcia.
-Daniel and Fernando met in 2005 when studying viticulture and enology at the University of Madrid.
-They were both involved in different wine projects by then, but as a result of their friendship, philosophy of work and common interest about wine they soon decided to start a project together.
-“Comando G was born in 2008 with the goal to make wines that reflect the place, the landscape and the identity of our vineyards”.
-In other words – “Terroir”.
-They decided to make and classify their wines according to the Burgundy system of Village, 1er Cru and Grand Cru wines.
-And the sole reason to defy this status is the vineyard.
+Comando G Viticultores was founded by Daniel Gómez Landi and Fernando García.
+Daniel and Fernando met in 2005 while studying viticulture and enology at the University of Madrid.
+At that time, they were both involved in different wine projects, but due to their friendship, shared work philosophy, and common interest in wine, they soon decided to start a project together.
+“Comando G was born in 2008 with the goal of making wines that reflect the place, the landscape, and the identity of our vineyards”—in other words, “Terroir.”
+They decided to classify their wines according to the Burgundy system of Village, Premier Cru, and Grand Cru, with the sole reason for defying this status being the vineyard itself.

-Their vineyards of this 15 ha domaine are situated in the most extreme villages of the Sierra de Gredos mountain area.
-This mountain area is divided to three valleys.
-The majority of the plots are located around Rozas de Puerto Real village where they make a village wine, La Bruja de Rozas, and a wine from a selection of parcels with a special character, Rozas 1er Cru, and a single vineyard “Grand Cru” wine, Las Umbrías.
+The vineyards of this 15 ha domaine are situated in the most extreme villages of the Sierra de Gredos mountain area, which is divided into three valleys.
+The majority of the plots are located around the village of Rozas de Puerto Real, where they produce a village wine, La Bruja de Rozas, as well as a wine from a selection of parcels with special character, Rozas 1er Cru, and a single vineyard “Grand Cru” wine, Las Umbrías.
 This is the valley of the river Tiétar.
-In the valley of Alto Alberche they work some very old plots in the village of Navarrevisca, Villanueva del Ávila and Navatalgordo.
-From these plots they make the single vineyard “Grand Cru” wines Rumbo al Norte, Tumba del Rey Moro and El Tamboril.
+In the Alto Alberche valley, they work with very old plots in the villages of Navarrevisca, Villanueva del Ávila, and Navatalgordo.
+From these plots, they produce the single vineyard “Grand Cru” wines Rumbo al Norte, Tumba del Rey Moro, and El Tamboril.

-The vineyards and plots are planted on mountain hillsides at altitude of 900-1200 meters above sea level, sometimes in extreme places very difficult to access, and are plowed by horse and many times just by hand.
-Vines ages are between 60-90 years and in some cases ungrafted.
-Farming is organic and we are following biodynamic techniques for the viticulture.
+The vineyards are planted on mountain hillsides at altitudes of 900–1200 meters above sea level, often in extremely difficult-to-access locations, and are plowed by horse and sometimes just by hand.
+The vines are between 60 and 90 years old, and in some cases, they are ungrafted.
+Farming is organic, and they follow biodynamic techniques for viticulture.

-The work in the cellar is traditional and handcrafted with minimal intervention.
-100% whole clusters are used, followed by slow maceration, fermentation in open oak vats and elevage in various size used oak barrels, demi-muids and foudres.
+Cellar work is traditional and handcrafted, with minimal intervention.
+They use 100% whole clusters, followed by slow maceration, fermentation in open oak vats, and élevage in various sizes of used oak barrels, demi-muids, and foudres.

-These are sensational, fresh, elegant and pure wines that are meant to reflect the unique terroir they originate from.
+These are sensational, fresh, elegant, and pure wines that reflect the unique terroir from which they originate.